jdkoen/cvl_matlab_programming_bootcamp2017/README.md

 with using GitHub to keep track of changes in your code as well as share your code with others.

 ## Meeting Day and Time
-Meeting will begin the week of September 21, 2017.
+Meetings will begin September 20, 2017
-Exact day and time still TBD.
+Wednesdays 2:00 - 3:30 PM
+CVL Conference Room

 ## Outline
-* Week 1 - Variable Types and Data Structures/Introduction to Github
+* Week 1 (Sept.
+20) - GitHub, Variablesand Data Structures
-* Week 2 - Data Structures and Introduction to Object Oriented Programming
+* Week 2 (Sept.
+27) - Selection Statements
-* Week 3 - Selection Statements
+* Week 3 (Oct.
+4) - User-Defined Functions
-* Week 4 - User-Defined Functions
+* Week 4 (Oct.
+11) - Data Structures and Introduction to Object Oriented Programming
-* Week 5 - Plotting
+* Week 5 (Oct.
+18) - Paths and Structuring Programs for Experiments
-* Week 6 - Statistics/Machine Learning
+* Week 6 (Oct.
+25) - Figures
-* Week 7 - TBD
+* Week 7 (Nov.
+1) - Statistics/Machine Learning

 ## Course Materials
 1. Laptop with Matlab 2016a or newer